Different Types of Pain in Endometriosis

 Be as descriptive as possible while talking to your doctor about the pain you are experiencing.
 Be sure to include valuable information such as the duration, site of occurrence, and source of your pain, as well as any environmental factors that may trigger it.

-You should also inform your doctor If you have been experiencing pain during intercourse, passing of urine, or other events such as constipation, diarrhea, or shortness of breath.
+You should also inform your doctor if you have been experiencing pain during intercourse, passing of urine, or other events such as constipation, diarrhea, or shortness of breath.

 If these symptoms coincide with the onset of periods, they may be indicative of endometriosis.